-The therapy was tested in a Phase 1 clinical trial as a treatment for SMA type 1 (NCT02122952), and being carried on a harmless virus, was able to cross the blood-brain barrier — a protective barrier that tightly regulates what substances carried in the bloodstream can cross the barrier to enter the brain.
+The therapy was tested in a Phase 1 clinical trial as a treatment for SMA type 1 (NCT02122952).
+Carried by a harmless virus, it was able to cross the blood-brain barrier — a protective barrier that tightly regulates what substances carried in the bloodstream can enter the brain.

 How AVXS-101 works

-AVXS-101 was developed to possess four key elements of an optimal gene therapy:
+AVXS-101 has four key elements of an optimal gene therapy:

-- a human SMN trangene, a full copy of a stable SMN gene that is introduced into the cells’ nuclei and works to supplement cells’ production of the SMN protein
+- a human SMN trangene, a full copy of a stable SMN gene that is introduced into the cells’ nuclei and that works to supplement the cells’ own production of the SMN protein

 - scAAV ITR (self-complementary DNA technology), a human SMN transgene that is introduced as a self-complementary double-stranded molecule for a faster onset of therapy effects

-- a continuous promoter, which activates the transgene and allows for continuous and sustained SMN protein expression
+- a continuous promoter, which activates the transgene and allows for continuous and sustained expression of the SMN protein

 Clinical trials for AVXS-101

-The Phase 1 clinical trial was recently completed.
-Its purpose was to evaluate the safety, tolerability, and efficacy of gene transfer in 15 infants up to 6 months old with SMA type 1.
+A Phase 1 clinical trial (NCT02122952) is evaluating the safety, tolerability and efficacy of gene transfer in 15 infants up to six months old with SMA type 1.

-This open-label study assessed an intravenous injection of AVXS-101, given at a low- or high-dose (6.7 X 10^13 vg/kg or 2.0 X 10^14 vg/kg), through a vein in the arm or leg.
-The treatment’s short-term safety was evaluated over a two-year period.
-Its efficacy was initially assessed when all patients reached 13.6 months of age.
+This open-label study assesses the effects of an intravenous injection of AVXS-101, given at a low or high dose (6.7 X 10^13 vg/kg or 2.0 X 10^14 vg/kg), through a vein in the arm or leg.
+Researchers evaluated the treatment’s short-term safety over a two-year period, and assessed its efficacy when all infants reached 13.6 months of age.
 A follow-up safety analysis will be completed when the last patient reaches two years of age post-dose.
 Patients will then be monitored annually as per standard of care for up to 15 years.

 Based on these preliminary results, the U.S. Food and Drug Administration (FDA) designated AVXS-101 a Breakthrough Therapy on July 20, 2016, potentially speeding its development.
 This was followed on Jan.
 31, 2017, with the European Medicines Agency (EMA) granting access for AVXS-101 to its PRIority MEdicines (PRIME) program as a potential treatment of SMA type 1.

-AveXis reported topline results from the Phase 1 trial, showing no new treatment-related safety or tolerability findings, and no new events reported in any patient, in March 2017.
-Improvements in motor function were observed in all the babies, with 11 of 12 who received the proposed therapeutic dose of AVXS-101 (2.0 X 10^14 vg/kg) achieving head control, nine being able to roll a minimum of 180 degrees from back to both left and right, and 11 being able to sit unaided.
+AveXis reported top-line results in March 2017 from the Phase 1 trial, showing no new treatment-related safety or tolerability findings, and no new events reported in any patient.
+Researchers observed improvements in motor function in all the babies, with 11 of 12 who received the proposed therapeutic dose of AVXS-101 (2.0 X 10^14 vg/kg) achieving head control, nine being able to roll a minimum of 180 degrees from back to both left and right, and 11 being able to sit unaided.

 Next Steps for AVXS-101

-In mid-2017, AveXis will conduct an end-of-Phase 1 meeting with the FDA, and a comprehensive clinical program review with the EMA.
+- an end-of-Phase 1 meeting with the FDA and a clinical program review with the European Medicines Agency (EMA).